We are a pharmaceutical company delivering novel therapies for hearing.

 It is an exciting time for translational hearing research.
 The fundamental advances in our understanding of the molecular mechanisms of many inner ear diseases is just now opening the door to the development of new drugs for currently untreatable conditions.

-Spiral’s immediate opportunity comes from the development of therapies targeting acute hearing loss indications, like chemotherapy-induced hearing loss and noise-induced hearing loss.
+Spiral’s immediate opportunity comes from the development of therapies targeting acute and subacute hearing loss indications of neurodegenerative, inflammatory or vascular origin.

 Chronic indications like age-related hearing loss represent a huge unmet need and the largest market opportunity in the field of inner ear therapeutics.
 We recognize drug delivery as the biggest challenge in the development of effective therapies to address chronic inner ear indications.